woodencross23/retro-screen/README.md

-The basic idea is to run a mainframe in homelab rack, rest of the house only small clients showing this retro menu on startup.
-For GPU rasterization in VM i'd like to use nVidia L40S or RTX Pro 6000.
-So each preconfig VM will load with it's own hardware specs, provided by the mainframe.

-There is no real functionality, besides some hidden easter eggs!
-It's just a DEMO of how my retro menu would look like.
+The dream: One oversized mainframe in a rack and a bunch of tiny clients around the house.

+This project is a small proof of concept for a homelab setup where one central server provides computing resources to multiple lightweight clients.
+Instead of a modern desktop, users are greeted by a retro terminal menu.
+Selecting an option would start a dedicated VM with its own hardware profile and GPU allocation.
+For now, none of that actually exists.
+The project is only a visual mockup with a few hidden easter eggs.
+It's basically a tribute to old terminals, mainframes, and the idea that computing doesn't always need to look modern.